 However, as students cognition levels increase, students can engage with the internal operation of the simulation to greater and greater extents.
 To facilitate this, it is beneficial that the functioning of the simulation is accessible and does not require advanced programming knowledge.
 With some understanding of the coding and the support of the instructor, some of the students may want to introduce changes allowing them to simulate other situations slightly different from the original one.
-This is particularly useful with a heterogeneous set of students, as optimal learning takes place when activities are appropriately levelled for the student.
+This is particularly useful with a heterogeneous set of students, as optimal learning takes place when activities are appropriately leveled for the student.
 If the level of the activity is too low, it may lead to boredom and disengagement, whereas if the level is too high, the student may struggle to do the activity which can bring frustration and also disengagement.
 The use of simulation in this way allows enough flexibility to promote learning in students with different kinds of abilities, backgrounds, and learning styles.

-For undergraduate students, more likely to operate at lower-level cognitive levels, simulation can be useful to get started with complex concepts, as it will allow them to visualise and experiment with the subject matter, whether face-to-face or online, before going into more technical detail.
+For undergraduate students, more likely to operate at lower-level cognitive levels, simulation can be useful to get started with complex concepts, as it will allow them to visualize and experiment with the subject matter, whether face-to-face or online, before going into more technical detail.

 On the other hand, MSc students will come from different academic and geographic backgrounds, and consequently, they may or may not have skills in computer science and programming.
-Actually, it is increasingly frequent to have in the same MSc course students with high mathematical knowledge or analytic capacities and students with a lower maths background but excellent programming or technological skills.
-Therefore, simulation can be presented to students either as a ready-to-use interface or as a computer code written in some of these programming languages.
-Those students with some knowledge of computer science may want to inspect how the code works to a greater or lesser extent (in addition to making use of the simulation), whereas other students may prefer to simply use the interface without going into more depth.
+Actually, it is increasingly frequent to have in the same MSc course students with high mathematical knowledge or analytic capacities and students with a lower math background but excellent programming or technological skills.
+Therefore, simulation can be presented to students either as a ready-to-use interface or as a computer code may want to inspect how the code works to a greater or lesser extent (in addition to making use of the simulation), whereas other students may prefer to simply use the interface without going into more depth.